The Alices (Walking): A Sculptural Opera and Fashion Show

 Introducing Alice’s Website Dresses a collection of 5 sculptural wearables featuring a custom augmented-reality application by Geoffrey Alan Rhodes with poetic text animations by Claudia Hart evolved from Lewis Carroll’s original Alice in Wonderland by using special Spinabook software designed by Alon Zouartez (http://spinabook.com/).

-Playable Fashion is a free teen program, in partnership with Global Kids.
-The program explores the intersections between Fashion, Technology and Gaming.
+Playable Fashion is a free teen program that explores the intersections between Fashion, Technology and Gaming.
 Youth learn the concepts and techniques behind them in order to create their own digital games and wearable technology projects.

 We're happy to introduce a FREE cutting edge afterschool program "Playable Fashion" at Eyebeam Art & Technology Center that combines Fashion, Technology and Game Design this Spring 2013 semester.
 This program will be taught by fashion designer turned game designer Kaho Abe, who has worked at labels like Tommy Hilfiger and Gymboree, and games artist and educator Sarah Schoemann.